Get

 The environment influences animal behavior.
 However, the experience is vast and diverse.
 A pup’s upbringing, time with their mother and littermates, and separation from them all play a role in the behavior of adult dogs.
 Early developmental stages offer additional clues as to why pets may fear vacuums.

 Puppy behavior follows a predictable path based on neurological growth and development.
 Two or more fear impact periods exist in the animal’s young life.
 Traumatic experiences during these times can leave a lasting impression.
-A dog that is scared of the vacuum may have gone through something frightening during those spans.
+A dog scared of the vacuum may have gone through something frightening during those spans.

 Genetic Component